rishvanth-kp/its_a_scam/doc/content/parse_wt.md

 barcodes, the samples in distinct wells can be separated out by this barcode.
 The RNA molecules are then reverse-transcribed.

-The cells are them polled and split to add the second set of barcodes, and the process is repeated to add the third set.
+The cells are then pooled and split to add the second set of barcodes, and the process is repeated to add the third set.
 The cells are pooled again and split into 8 different tubes.
-The cDNA amplification and library preparation are them performed.
+The cDNA amplification and library preparation are then performed.
 Since each of these 8 tubes are processed and sequenced independently, this acts as an implicit 4th cell barcode.